Wheat Stem Sawfly: A New Pest of Colorado Wheat

 |Figure 3: Stubs in which wheat stem sawfly larvae overwinter.|

 The wheat stem sawfly produces one generation per year.
 Adults emerge in late May or early June and are generally active when winds are calm and field temperatures are above 50° F. The adult wheat stem sawfly (Figure 1) is about ¾ of an inch long with smoky-brown wings.
 It is wasplike in appearance, with a shiny black body with three yellow bands around the abdomen.
-When not in flight they often are found resting upside down on the wheat stem.
+When not in flight they often are found on wheat stems, positioned with the head pointed downward.

 Females lay eggs immediately upon emergence and typically live about one week.
 The adult emergence and flight period continues for 3-6 weeks.
 They are not strong fliers and usually only fly until they find the nearest wheat field or other suitable host grasses.
 In wheat, this often results in more serious problems occurring at the field margins closest to the adult emergence site, which is the previous year's wheat field.
 They preferentially select the largest wheat stems available and insert eggs into the first available internode or when a stem is fully developed, below the uppermost node.
 If sawflies are abundant, eggs may be laid in smaller stems, and multiple eggs may be laid in a single stem.
 However, only one larva will survive in each stem due to cannibalism.
 Females lay an average of 30-50 eggs, depending on the size of available host stems.
 Eggs are difficult to detect because they occur inside the stem.